-In solid-state, the metal ions of ferromagnetic substances are grouped together into small regions.
+- In a solid-state, the metal ions of ferromagnetic substances are grouped together into small regions.
 These regions are called domains and each domain acts as a tiny magnet.
-In an unmagnetised piece of a ferromagnetic substance, the domains are randomly oriented.
-As a result, the magnetic moments of the domains get cancelled.
+In an unmagnetized piece of a ferromagnetic substance, the domains are randomly oriented.
+As a result, the magnetic moments of the domains get canceled.

-Question 1.25: Define the term 'amorphous'.
+Question 1.1: Define the term 'Amorphous'.
 Give a few examples of amorphous solids.

 Quartz can be converted into glass by heating and then cooling it rapidly.

 |1.
 What is the Solid State in chemistry?|